john92803/AI_CUP_Result/README.md

 ```

 ## Data Preparation
-Download the AI_CUP dataset and create a new Folder
+Download the AI_CUP dataset and create a new Folder<br>
 put the dataset into new Folder
 ```shell
 mkdir data